flimflam-austin/hugo-cms-test/content/quick_reads/20180614-18-06-14-supreme-court-voting-case/index.md

-      The Supreme Court said Ohio’s procedure does NOT violate the law because “it removes registrants only when they have failed to vote **and have failed to respond to a change-of-residence notice**.”
+      The Supreme Court said Ohio’s procedure does NOT violate the law because “it removes registrants only when they have failed to vote**and have failed to respond to a change-of-residence notice**.”
     _key: card-3-c12b6b4a-37e0-434a-8790-b29d6642302c
   - order: 3
+    useCheckmark: false
     body: >-
       ## HE Said / HE Said